svensvan/blog/_posts/2015-02-28-fabric-storm.md

 title: "Using Fabric to Automate Tasks for Storm"
 ---

-Once you start using distributed, cluster software you will need to automate the creation of new nodes.
-	I use Fabric to automate my tasks.
-I made a fabfile.py based on
+A Storm cluster has many nodes.
+To automate the steps for creating and managing nodes use something like Python Fabric.
+Listed below is the fabfile.py based on
 	[Michael Noll's excellent tutorial](http://www.michael-noll.com/tutorials/running-multi-node-storm-cluster/ "Storm Tutorial")